 (ii) If a simplified or site-specific terrestrial ecological evaluation is not required under WAC 173-340-7491, the basis for the determination must be included in the remedial investigation report.

-(j) Feasibility of cleanup action alternatives.
-Sufficient information must be collected to develop and evaluate cleanup action alternatives in the feasibility study under WAC 173-340-351, such as treatability or pilot studies.
+(j) Feasibility study.
+Sufficient information must be collected to:

+(i) Determine whether prior remedial actions at the site constitute a permanent cleanup action and meet the criteria in WAC 173-340-330(5)(a);

-(k) Applicability of model remedies.
-Sufficient information must be collected to determine whether a model remedy established by Ecology may be used as a cleanup action or a cleanup action component at the site under WAC 173-340-390.
+(ii) Determine whether a model remedy established by ecology may be used as a cleanup action or a cleanup action component at the site under WAC 173-340-390; and

+(iii) Develop and evaluate cleanup action alternatives in the feasibility study under WAC 173-340-351, such as treatability or pilot studies.

 WAC 173-340-351 Feasibility study.